Random optimization problems at fixed temperatures: Introduction

-Then given the weights on edges $\mvgo=(\go_e)_{e\in E}$ and $\gb \in (0,\infty)$
+Then given the weights on edges $\mvgo=(\go_e)_{e\in E}$ and $\gb \in [0,\infty)$

 where $Z(\gb,\mvgo)$ is the normalized constant known as the partition function.
-We first establish probabilistic limit theorems for the log-partition function, commonly known as free energy. \begin{thm} In the set up as above for any fixed $\gb\in (0,\infty)$ the following limits hold as $n\to \infty$,
+We first establish probabilistic limit theorems for the log-partition function, commonly known as free energy. \begin{thm} In the setup as above for any fixed $\gb\in [0,\infty)$ the following limits hold as $n\to \infty$,

 \end{thm}